Big Meal Doesn't Have To Equal Big Mess

 Plan for a Mess:

 Prep those dishes.
 That means spraying every cooking pot, pan and baking sheet with cooking spray no matter if you think it will stick or not.
-It can’t hurt!
+It cannot hurt!
 Make use of easy-release aluminum foil.
-Place it in the bottom of baking dishes so items lift out easy and you don’t have to soak the pan for hours.
+Place it in the bottom of baking dishes so items lift out easy and you do not have to soak the pan for hours.

 Run and empty the dishwasher before guests arrive.
 Wipe down counters so you start with the cleanest area possible.

 Take out the trash and recyclables.
 Bring in an extra trash can.
-You’ll probably need more than one.
+You will probably need more than one.
 Lining them with several trash bags is also a good idea.

 Before Serving Dinner: